hudson-and-thames/arbitragelab/docs/source/distance_approach/pearson_approach.rst

 1. **Data preprocessing**

-As the method has to compute all of the pairs’ correlation in the following steps, for :math:`m` stocks, there are :math:`\frac{m*(m-1)}{2}` correlations to be computed in the formation period.
-As the number of observations for the correlations grows exponentially with the number of stocks, the estimation is computationally intensive.
+As the method has to compute all of the pairs’ correlation values in the following steps, for :math:`m` stocks, there are :math:`\frac{m*(m-1)}{2}` correlations to be computed in the formation period.
+As the number of observations for the correlations grows exponentially with the number of stocks, this estimation is computationally intensive.

 Therefore, to reduce the computation burden, this method uses monthly stock returns data in the formation period (ex.
 60 monthly stock returns if the formation period is 5 years).
-For the given daily price data, the method calculates the monthly returns before moving into the next steps.
+If the daily price data is given, the method calculates the monthly returns before moving into the next steps.

 2. **Finding pairs**